Kiryushin-Andrey/TicketToRide/README.md

 * Kotlin multiplatform - JVM + JS
 * State machines and functional programming style for the game logic
 * React for the frontend
-* Google Maps for the underlying game map
+* [Stamen Maps](http://maps.stamen.com/) with SVG routes for the underlying game map
 * Websockets for the bidirectional communication between server and clients
 * Some simple graph algorithms for final score calculation covered with property-based testing